MENU

 • Standard deviation: Describes the degree of variation in responses.
 A smaller standard deviation indicates consistent responses (i.e., most students selected the same response options), while a larger standard deviation indicates a wider range of responses.

-• Mean scores among units at the 25th, 50th, and 75th percentile: These are the 25th, 50th, and 75th percentiles mean scores among the academic units that participated in CES for each semester; they summarize how mean scores are distributed across units by providing the lower, middle, and upper end of the distribution.
+• Mean scores among units at the 25th, 50th, and 75th percentile: Only available when comparing against the university, these are the 25th, 50th, and 75th percentiles mean scores among the academic units that participated in CES for each semester; they summarize how mean scores are distributed across units by providing the lower, middle, and upper end of the distribution.

 Further resources